Ask pupils to make a list of sound words that they already use in their writing e.g. crunch, sob, cheer, giggled.

-Link these sound words to connotation e.g. ominous or excitement.
+Link these sound words to connotation e.g. ominous or excited.

-Using one of the suggested stimulus materials ask pupils to:
+Using one of the suggested stimulus materials, or one of your own, ask pupils to:

 - Make a list of the different sounds the poet hears; and

 - Choose 3 words from the poem that are used to describe the sounds being made.
 Explain the effect of these 3 words.

 Next, focus on onomatopoeia.

 Pupils should find words to describe the sounds of some of the following: